 The Law Offices of P. Charles Scholle represents people who sustained serious injuries or lost a loved one in a Georgia boating accident caused by someone else’s carelessness.
 That includes carelessness around alcohol as well as simple bad decisions or inexperience at the helm of a boat.
 A Georgia boating accident lawsuit cannot reverse an accident, but it can help victims defray some of the enormous costs of that accident, including high medical bills, lost income from being out of work and other financial costs they never would have incurred otherwise.
 It can also compensate them for the devastating loss of a loved one, a permanent disability or other serious injuries.

 If you were seriously hurt on Georgia’s waterways and you believe it was someone else’s fault, our Gwinnett County, Georgia boating accident lawyers would like to help.
-To learn more at a free consultation, please contact our law firm online, send an email or call toll-free at 1-866-972-5287.
+To learn more at a free consultation, please contact our law firm online, or call toll-free at 1-866-972-5287.